keerthana2k429/resume-roaster/README.md

 🔥 Resume Roaster

-Resume Roaster is a modern web application that analyzes resumes in two unique modes: Roast Mode and Optimizer Mode.
+Resume Roaster is a modern web application that analyzes resumes in two unique modes:

+1.Roast Mode
+2.Optimizer Mode.

 Built using HTML, CSS, and JavaScript, it provides instant resume feedback directly in the browser without requiring a backend server or API key.

 🚀 Features